You've done the talk therapy. It's helped, but many days still feel really hard.

 Slowing down and noticing in our chaotic and demanding world can be complex.
 During a ketamine dosing session, there is space to explore something very different from daily life.

 Ketamine’s effects last approximately 45 minutes.
 During your journey, you may feel distanced from your body and have altered perceptions that can often feel expansive or non-ordinary.
 Your motor and verbal abilities will be reduced, so you’ll lie down or recline comfortably during the experience.
-Frequently, eyeshades and headphones playing music are used to allow for maximum benefits.
+Frequently, eyeshades and headphones playing music are used to maximize benefits.

 As you come out of the effects of ketamine, the remainder of the session will be used to process your experiences.
 I will have art supplies, yoga props, clay, and other sensory tools to help you translate your insights.
 What was gleaned from the journey is often very clear and sometimes difficult to put into words.
 Expressive and integrative activities can help bridge the gap between what is ineffable (beyond words) and what can be put into words.
 I will also have tea, water, and simple snacks to help you transition back to a more ordinary state.